-DHY 269 Science of Dental Materials (1-0)
+DHY 269 Science of Dental Materials (1-0) 1 cr.
 Studies the characteristics, properties, composition and function of materials used in dentistry.
 Includes familiarization with techniques and procedures used in the dental profession.
+Prerequisite: DHY 101, DHY 111 and DHY 190 with grades of C or better.